gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      - If the group is a pairwise-only group, the PoP evidence is a MAC.
 The Group Manager recomputes the MAC through the same process taken by the joining node when preparing the value of the 'client_cred_verify' parameter for the Joining Request (see {{ssec-join-req-sending}}), with the difference that the Group Manager uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the joining node.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Joining Request.

-* A 4.00 (Bad Request) response from the Group Manager to the joining node MUST have content format application/ace+cbor.
-The response payload is a CBOR map.
-If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, including a single element 'sign_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.
-If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'ecdh_info' parameter, including a single element 'ecdh_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.
+* A 4.00 (Bad Request) response from the Group Manager to the joining node MUST have content format application/ace-groupcomm+cbor.
+The response payload is a CBOR map formatted as follows.

+   - If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
+This parameter has the same format of 'sign_info_res' defined in {{Section 3.3.1 of I-D.ietf-ace-key-groupcomm}}.
+In particular, it includes a single element 'sign_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

+   - If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'ecdh_info' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+This parameter has the same format of 'ecdh_info_res' defined in {{ecdh-info}}.
+In particular, it includes a single element 'ecdh_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

 * The Group Manager MUST return a 4.00 (Bad Request) response in case the 'scope' parameter is not present in the Joining Request, or if it is present and specifies any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
 Future specifications that define a new role MUST define possible sets of roles including the new one and existing ones, that are acceptable to specify in the 'scope' parameter of a Joining Request.